 Ben Holman is a founding member of the Black Falcon School of Arms and one of its rectors.
 He found his way to historic swordsmanship through historical recreation, which drew his interest as a teen.
 In 1999, Ben Roberts introduced him to the Harleian Manuscript and together they began to decode its intricacies.

-He has instructed at several workshops and seminars and has spent more than 15 years ensuring that the development of the instructional materials used in the BFSA align with sound fencing principles.
+He has instructed at several workshops and seminars and has spent more than 20 years ensuring that the development of the instructional materials used in the BFSA align with sound fencing principles.
 The current beginner's and staff curriculum are his work.
 He has attended multiple internationally-attended conferences and studied with many leaders in the WMA comunity, enabling him to apply a broader knowledge base to the English material.
-As founder and rector of the Great Plains branch of the BFSA, he hopes to spread the love of the English Martial Arts to a broader audience.
+As founder and rector of the Japan branch of the BFSA (now defunct as he has returned to the home branch), he hopes to spread the love of the English Martial Arts to a broader audience.